cheng-01037/cheng-01037.github.io/_pages/about.md

 News
 ------
 \[Apr.
 2025\] We warmly invite you to join the [1st MICCAI Workshop on Human-AI Collaboration](https://haic-miccai.github.io/) for MICCAI 2025.\
 \[Mar.
-2025\] We released [MedVLM-R1](https://huggingface.co/JZPeterPan/MedVLM-R1), a novel medical vision language model (VLM) that is incentivized to articulate its reasoning grounds before making predictions.
+2025\] We released [MedVLM-R1](https://huggingface.co/JZPeterPan/MedVLM-R1), the first medical vision language model (VLM) that is incentivized to articulate its reasoning grounds before making predictions with GRPO.
+Early accepted for MICCAI 2025.
 Congrats to Jiazhen, Che, and all the coauthors!\
 \[Feb.
 2025\] Serving as an Area Chair for MICCAI 2025.\
 \[Dec.
 2024\] Awarded among [Top Reviewers](https://neurips.cc/Conferences/2024/ProgramCommittee) for NeurIPS 2024. \
 \[Sep.
 2024\] Our papers on [multi-modal self-supervised learning for fine-grained medical vision tasks](https://arxiv.org/html/2312.01522v1) and on [robust and generalizable diffusion models for inverse problems](https://arxiv.org/pdf/2406.13652) were accepted for NeurIPS 2024.
 Congrats to Che and Weitong!\